interfect/interfect.github.io/posts/003-Meshnet-Captive-Portal.md

 ###cjdns Mesh Networking Software

 The most important sofware component is [cjdns](https://github.com/cjdelisle/cjdns#cjdns), which provides the mesh networking capability.
 Cjdns is used to connect the main meshnet node server to other systems on the Internet, as part of a mesh network.
-There are several useful services on this meshnet, incliding an IRC server, a free e-mail service, and [IPFS](https://ipfs.io).
+There are several useful services on this meshnet, including an IRC server, a free e-mail service, and [IPFS](https://ipfs.io).
 All addressing is IPv6, in the `fc00::/8` block reserved for [unique local addresses without a specified allocation method](https://en.wikipedia.org/wiki/IPv6_address#Unique_local_addresses).
 Cjdns allocates addresses by public key hash; all communication is end-to-end encrypted.

 Cjdns is configured for Ethernet auto-peering on all interfaces, with this `ETHInterface` stanza in the `interfaces` section of `/etc/cjdroute.conf`: